 Remind yourself daily, hourly, or minute-by-minute on especially challenging days:

 Only you get to decide what you are worth.
-Only you gets to decide how you deserve to be treated by others.
-Only you decides what is possible for you.
+Only you get to decide how you deserve to be treated by others.
+Only you decide what is possible for you.

 Decide today: You are worthy of love and respect.
 You are capable of great things.
 You are a good, smart, strong person.
 Make those statements your mantra.
 Believe they are so.
 Act as if they are so.
 And watch as the world rises to meet YOU…